prometheus-community/windows_exporter/docs/collector.registry.md

 #### name

-Optional, free text id for the key group.
-It is used to identify the key in logs and to seed auto-generated metric names (see [Metric naming](#metric-naming)).
-It does not change the `key` label on the `windows_registry_key_success` metric.
-If omitted, the normalized key path is used instead.
+Required, unique id for the key group.
+It is used as the `name` label on `windows_registry_key_success`, to identify the key in logs, and to seed auto-generated metric names (see [Metric naming](#metric-naming)).
+Each key must have a distinct `name`; duplicates are rejected at build time.

 #### key